 Cabbages, kale, kohlrabi, cauliflower, broccoli and Brussel Sprouts are all varieties of the same species of Brassica oleracea which is native to the Mediterranean.
 Brassicas thrive on transplanting and some gardeners even swear by transplanting them twice.

-- For Brussel Sprouts sow the seeds in March early April
+- Brussel Sprouts sow the seeds in March early April

-Deep Rootrainers make an excellent start when growing from seed, just fill with compost (preferrably peat free) and cover with a clear propagating lid and leave to germinate in a warm place. if you are using Rootrainers then just flip the drip tray over when you have watered them and you have your propagator lid.
+Deep Rootrainers make an excellent way to start them when growing from seed, just fill with compost (preferably peat free) and cover with a clear propagating lid and leave to germinate in a warm place. if you are using Rootrainers then just flip the drip tray over when you have watered them and you have your propagator lid.

 When plants are ready plant out into a deep, rich well composted and moist soil.
 Make 15cm deep holes with a garden stake and place the seedling into the hole.
-Don’t close the hole with soil but rather water the plant which will close the hole with the right amount of soil.
+Don’t close the hole with soil .
+Instead, water the plant which will close the hole with the right amount of soil.

 Watering of the young plants is vital until they are well established and weeding is just as essential.

 If pests are a problem or you want to bring on growth a little quicker then we do recommend our Victorian Bell Cloches, these provide instant weather protection and additional warmth for faster growth.